odud-by/uae-fdi-resilience-analysis/README.md

 ---

-Recent inflows contain a structural component that the neutral baseline likely understates.
-For policy interpretation, w = 0.3 is the recommended baseline.
+Recent inflows contain a durable component that the neutral baseline likely understates.
+For policy interpretation, w = 0.3 is the recommended strategic baseline.
 It keeps 2025 elevated and implies gradual moderation in 2026, rather than rapid mean reversion.

 The resulting forecast path under w = 0.3 is shown below.